Shelby Foote: Novels

-Historian
+History

 Foote moved to Memphis in 1952.
-Upon completion of Jordan County: A Landscape in Narrative, he resumed work on what he thought would be his magnum opus, Two Gates to the City, an epic work he'd had in mind for years and in outline form since the spring of 1951.
-He had trouble making progress and felt he was plunging toward crisis with the "dark, horrible novel."
-Unexpectedly, he received a letter from Bennett Cerf of Random House asking him to write a short history of the Civil War to appear for the conflict's centennial.
-According to Foote, Cerf contacted him based on the factual accuracy and rich detail he found in Shiloh, but Walker Percy's wife Bunt recalled that Walker had contacted Random House to approach Foote.
-Although the novelist had no experience writing serious history, Cerf offered him a contract for a work of approximately 200,000 words.
+He worked on an epic called Two Gates to the City that he had begun outlining in 1951.
+He was struggling with the "dark, horrible novel" when Bennett Cerf of Random House asked Foote to write a short history of the Civil War.
+Cerf was impressed with the factual accuracy and rich detail of Shiloh, and he wanted to capitalize on the centenary of the war.
+Cerf offered him a contract for a work of approximately 200,000 words.

-Foote had never been trained in the traditional scholarly standards of academic historical research, which emphasized archives and footnotes.
-Instead he visited battlefields.
-He read widely, using standard biographies and campaign studies as well as recent books by Hudson Strode, Bruce Catton, James G. Randall, Clifford Dowdey, T. Harry Williams, Kenneth M. Stampp and Allan Nevins.
-He did not footnote his secondary sources nor use the archives but instead mined the primary sources in the 128-volume Official Records of the War of the Rebellion.
-Foote described himself as a "novelist-historian" who accepted "the historian’s standards without his paraphernalia" and "employed the novelist’s methods without his license."
-Foote deliberately avoided the use of footnotes, arguing that "they would detract from the book's narrative quality by intermittently shattering the illusion that the observer is not so much reading a book as sharing an experience".
-He argued that footnotes would have "totally shattered what I was doing.
-I didn't want people glancing down at the bottom of the page every other sentence".
-Foote concluded that most historians are "so concerned with finding out what happened that they make the enormous mistake of equating facts with truth...you can't get the truth from facts.
-The truth is the way you feel about it".

-Foote worked for several weeks on an outline and decided that his plan couldn't be done to Cerf's specifications.
-He requested that the project be expanded to three volumes of 500,000 to 600,000 words each, and he estimated that the entire project would be done in nine years.
+Foote worked for several weeks on an outline and decided that Cerf's specifications were too small.
+He requested the project be expanded to three volumes of 5–600,000 words each.
+He estimated it would take nine years.
+It took twenty.
+The finished work ran to 3000 pages and was titled The Civil War: A Narrative.

-Upon approval for the new plan, Foote commenced writing the comprehensive three volume, 3000-page history, together entitled The Civil War: A Narrative.
 The individual volumes are Fort Sumter to Perryville (1958), Fredericksburg to Meridian (1963), and Red River to Appomattox (1974).

+Foote had no training as a historian.
+He visited battlefields and read widely: standard biographies, campaign studies, and recent books by Hudson Strode, Bruce Catton, James G. Randall, Clifford Dowdey, T. Harry Williams, Kenneth M. Stampp and Allan Nevins.
+He also mined the primary sources in the 128-volume Official Records of the War of the Rebellion.
+He developed new respect for such disparate figures as Ulysses S. Grant, William T. Sherman, Patrick Cleburne, Edwin Stanton and Jefferson Davis.
+By contrast, he grew to dislike such figures as Phil Sheridan and Joe Johnston.

+Foote described himself as a "novelist-historian" who employed "the historian’s standards without his paraphernalia" and "employed the novelist’s methods without his license."
+To heighten the storytelling of his book, Foote eschewed footnotes.
+Citations would have "totally shattered what I was doing.
+I didn't want people glancing down at the bottom of the page every other sentence."
+Foote concluded most historians are "so concerned with finding out what happened that they make the enormous mistake of equating facts with truth...you can't get the truth from facts.
+The truth is the way you feel about it."

-Foote supported himself during the twenty years he worked on the narrative with three Guggenheim Fellowships (1955–1960), Ford Foundation grants, and loans from Walker Percy.
+During the project, Foote lived off two Guggenheim Fellowships (1955–1960), Ford Foundation grants, and loans from Walker Percy.